anyaleewahal/anyaleewahal.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a Taiwanese-Indian-American water resources scholar and storyteller.
-I'm interested in the intersection between water and policy — and, critically, harnessing research to inform policy and uplift marginalized communities .
+I'm interested in the intersection between water and policy — and, critically, harnessing research to inform policy and uplift marginalized communities.

 I graduated from Georgetown in 2023 with a B.S. in Science, Technology, & International Affairs, concentrating in Energy and the Environment, and minoring in Chinese.
 At Georgetown, I was fortunate to conduct research with Professors Mark Giordano and Rajesh Veeraraghavan.